Stephen J. Terrell, PsyD, SEP

 Terrell is a leading expert in the field of Developmental Trauma and Adoption and is recognized around the world for his work in Developmental Trauma and Healing.
 He understands Developmental Trauma from the inside out and the outside in.
 Terrell has performed more than 25,000 individual Transforming Touch® sessions and taught thousands of students from around the world in the art of Transforming Touch® as it relates to healing Developmental Trauma.

 “Transforming the Experience-Based Brain” training program is offered across the US and internationally.
 Students come from all walks of life to learn about Developmental Trauma through a new lens.
-This new lens includes working with primitive reflexes, learning the language of early trauma, working with physiological regulation, understanding the neurosequential development of the brain, working with survival parts, understanding attachment in the somatic relationship, and more.
+This new lens includes working with primitive reflexes, learning the language of early trauma, working with physiological regulation, understanding the neuro sequential development of the brain, working with survival parts, understanding attachment in the somatic relationship, and more.

 Terrell is also the co-developer of another Developmental Trauma training program with Kathy Kain: “Somatic Resilience and Regulation”.
 This training program is a combination of both of their years of experience as clinicians in the field of Developmental Trauma.
 Like Transforming the Experienced-Based Brain, it is targeted at those working with Developmental Trauma, but for clinicians seeking both a deepening and broadening of their developmental trauma understanding beyond Touch Skills for Trauma (Kathy Kain) and Transforming the Experienced-Based Brain.
-The program, which has been highly successful with on-going wait lists, led to the writing of their book: “Nurturing Resilience: Helping Clients Move Forward from Developmental Trauma”.
+The program, which has been highly successful with ongoing wait lists, led to the writing of their book: “Nurturing Resilience: Helping Clients Move Forward from Developmental Trauma”.

-Terrell’s background and training began as a Rogerian Approach which involves active listening skills.
-He continues to incorporate this approach in his work in addition his training in Somatic Experiencing®, Eye Movement Desensitization and Reprocessing (EMDR), Touch Training for Therapists, Didactic Developmental Psychotherapy, and EMDR for Adopted Children.
+Terrell’s background and training began with a Rogerian Approach which involves active listening skills.
+He continues to incorporate this approach in his work in addition to his training in Somatic Experiencing®, Eye Movement Desensitization and Reprocessing (EMDR), Touch Training for Therapists, Didactic Developmental Psychotherapy, and EMDR for Adopted Children.
 Terrell combines all his training experiences to see the client holistically (Mind, Body, Psychologically, and Spiritually).

-In addition to be a Healer, Teacher, and Author, Terrell sees clients at Austin Attachment and Counseling Center in Austin, Texas.
+In addition, to being a Healer, Teacher, and Author, Terrell sees clients at Austin Attachment and Counseling Center in Austin, Texas.
 He founded this center over 20 years ago for the treatment of Developmental Trauma and Adoption related issues.
 Terrell sees clients under his license as a professional counselor in Texas.
 This license was granted after receiving his Master’s Degree in Counseling from Texas A&M University-Corpus Christi and meeting all requirements by the State of Texas.
-In 2002, Terrell attended the California Coast University and completed his Doctorate in Psychology, further deepening his knowledge and understanding of developmental trauma.
+In 2002, Terrell attended California Coast University and completed his Doctorate in Psychology, further deepening his knowledge and understanding of developmental trauma.